originphp/website/source/docs/development/Internationalization-i18n.md

 Inernationalization of your app includes translating messages and displaying dates and times in the correct formats and timezones as well as formating numbers properly in multiple languages.

-To setup internationalization you need to intialize I18n, so you would do this from your `Controller`, this will detect the locale from the user.
+To setup internationalization you need to initialize I18n, so you would do this from your `Controller`, this will detect the locale from the user.
 Note.
 It does not detect the user timezone.

 ```php
 use Origin\I18n\I18n;